waritheddine/PPINAC/README.md

      (6.4) The list of drugs or chemicals which are associated with COVID-19 disease.
 The drug has either a curated association to the disease or an inferred association via a curated gene interaction that is available at : "http://ctdbase.org/detail.go?type=disease&acc=MESH%3aC000657245&view=chem"
-     (6.5) Protein Protein interaction for the Homo Sapiens (6.6) List of Gene-Protein association for the Homo Sapiens (6.7) Gene Ontology Annotation for the Homo Sapiens and the Mouse (7)  The output
+     (6.5) Protein Protein interaction for the Homo Sapiens (6.6) List of Gene-Protein association for the Homo Sapiens (6.7) Gene Ontology Annotations for the Homo Sapiens and the Mouse (7)  The output
      The program outputs one file "Drugs_from_ppi_alignment_human_mouse_funct_v1"(contains the list of drug association between Mouse and Homo-Sapiens deduced from the alignment between them).